asrozar/python-perception/README.md

     `hostname(config/seeds)# add 10.1.1.1 info_svc_account`.

     The interrogation of the network devices yields information about locally connected hosts, subnets arp-cache tables and discovery protocol information.
-During interrogation the local hosts are port scanned using `nmap -sS -sV host_ip`.
+If discovery mode is configured as "active" [default=passive], during interrogation the local hosts will be port scanned using `nmap -sS -sV host_ip`.

     `DiscoveryProtocolSpider()` checks the DiscoveryProtocolFinding table for new network devices to interrogate and adds them to the SeedRouter table.